angelachenmo/angelachenmo.github.io/content/authors/admin/_index.md

     url: https://www.ubc.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: Technology 👩🏻‍🔬, Business Intelligence👩🏻‍💼, Data Analytics 👩🏻‍💻, Social Good 👩🏻‍🏭 | Always believe in the good, powered by science and kindness
+bio: Research 👩🏻‍🔬, Consulting 👩🏻‍💼, Data Science 👩🏻‍💻, Strategy 👩🏻‍🏭 | Always believe in the good, powered by science and kindness

 # Interests to show in About widget
-interests:
+Competencies:
+  - Management Consulting
-  - Technology
+  - Market Research
   - Business & Analytics
   - Data Science
-  - Social Good
+  - Marketing Strategy
-  - B2B
+  - Communication

 # Education to show in About widget
 education: